Oscar Cahén

 Oscar Cahén (sometimes spelled Oscar Cahen) (February 8, 1916 – November 26, 1956) was a Canadian painter and illustrator.
-Cahén is best known as a member of Painters Eleven, a group of abstract artists active in Toronto from 1953-1960, and for his fifteen years of work as an illustrator of Canadian magazines.
+Cahén is best known as a member of Painters Eleven, a group of abstract artists active in Toronto from 1953-1960, and for his fifteen years of work as an illustrator for Canadian magazines.

-Early Years
+Early years

 Cahén was born in Copenhagen, Denmark.
 His parents were Eugenie Caroline Auguste Stamm and Fritz Max Cahén, a well known anti-Nazi activist.
 Cahén was trained in Europe at the Dresden Academy of Fine Arts from March 1932 to August 1933 in the academy studio of Max Frey.
 In 1938 he taught in Prague at the Rotter-Schule für Werbegrafik before escaping the Nazi occupation by traveling to England in 1939.
 He worked as an editorial illustrator during the war and began painting, moving to abstract works that were described at the time as expressing modern life.
 Considered German by the British, he was interned in Britain and sent to Canada in 1940 as an enemy alien with other Europeans of Jewish descent.

 His artistic contacts in Canada secured his release in October 1942, and he worked in Montréal at advertising firm Rapid, Grip and Batten before moving to Toronto in late 1944 to become art editor for Magazine Digest.
 Cahén subsequently worked as a freelance illustrator for magazines such as Maclean's, Chatelaine and New Liberty.
 As an illustrator, Cahén won five medals and six awards of merit from the Toronto Art Directors Club, 1949–1957.